jengalas/pz-adventures-jekyll/_drafts/2022-09-08-acadia-adventures-2022-day-2.md

 Then we crossed Main Street, heading toward the waterfront.
 We spotted a brick pathway that looked like a walking trail leading in both directions along the water, and right next to it, a section of abandoned railroad tracks.
 Could these take us to the benchmark near the old railroad tracks?

 We followed the walking path, which was so pretty and all along the way lined with plaques explaining the history of the town, the bridge, the fort, and the various prominent people of Bucksport's history.
-Once at the coordinates for the benchmark, Rich asked what type of mark we were looking for, and I said it was a bolt with a washer.
+When we arrived at the coordinates for the benchmark, Rich asked what type of mark we were looking for, and I said it was a bolt with a washer.

 "Well, here's a washer!" he said.